Db2-DTE-POC/wxddemo/docs/wxd-wireguard.md

 Once installed, you will use the software to load the VPN certificate.

-The following sections describe how to get started quickly with the IBM watsonx.data developer system.
+The following sections describe how to get started quickly with the watsonx.data developer system.
 If you are not familiar with some of the tools mentioned below, select the details link for more instructions.

 ## Requesting a TechZone image

-Log into Techzone (https://techzone.ibm.com) and search for IBM watsonx.data Developer Base Image or use the following link.
+Log into Techzone (https://techzone.ibm.com) and search for watsonx.data Developer Base Image or use the following link.

 [https://techzone.ibm.com/collection/ibm-watsonxdata-developer-base-image](https://techzone.ibm.com/collection/ibm-watsonxdata-developer-base-image)